 So far, they have completed the first cohort of the trial, whose findings they described in the Lancet Oncology paper.
 After two months of treatment, eight participants, or 33 percent of the enrollees, showed decreases in the size of their tumors.
 Their disease did not progress for a median of 7.4 months after starting treatment.
 Patients with recurrent platinum-resistant HGSOC, a group whose clinical outcomes are generally poor, particularly benefited from this treatment.

 Lee and her team are still enrolling patients for the second cohort and expect to finish doing so by the end of this year.
 Their findings mark the first phase II trial results supporting the use of a CHK1/2 inhibitor as a single therapy to treat recurrent ovarian cancer in patients without mutations in BRCA.
 Until now, prexasertib, developed by Eli Lilly, had shown promise as an anticancer drug only in preclinical studies and a phase 1 trial.

 Overall, the findings suggest prexasertib deserves further investigation for use in a patient population in need of treatment options.
-“I’m glad this new, promising drug may contribute to our patients’ benefit,” Lee says.
+Presently, prexasertib has not been approved by the FDA for any treatment.